ujjwal717/password-hacked-checker/README.md

 # password-hacked-checker
-It uses an api that allows the user to check a password if it has been hacked ever, so the user can decide if he/she can use it or not.
+It uses an api that allows the user to check a password if it has been hacked ever, so the user can decide if user should use it or not.